LukeGrahamLandry/franca/devlog.md

+- fixed compiler_gui/dearimgui_demo examples
+- don't need the asm versions of call_dynamic_values anymore
+- there's something very strange where it sometimes decides you can't coerce an overload set to a function pointer. problem was suspending in coerce_const_expr with done=true so you don't come back. so indeed a subtle compilation order thing that started exibiting when i started marking more things done yesterday.

+## (Dec 23)

 - fixed occasionally getting spliced names like `_Anon__5989Ano`. thread safety in intern: each bucket has a lock but they were using a shared ArenaAlloc. the rust people start to make some good points.